alexch/codelikethis/public/lessons/react/what_is_react.md

 - a form
 - an up-vote button

-# Example
+# Components Example

 <!--
-Include screenshot of github feed here with boxes outlining the various sections of the web page as components.
+Include screen-shot of Github feed here with boxes outlining the various sections of the web page as components.
 -->